 When assault cases are tried in court, prosecutors and defense attorneys may argue the technical details of the incident.
 For instance, whether a charge involving sexual assault, a mugging, or a bar fight can be categorized as a felony or misdemeanor offense.
 Assault charges can be either simple assault or aggravated assault, and penalties increase accordingly.

-An attack where the assailant does not use any weapons is termed as a simple assault.
+An attack where the assailant does not use any weapons is termed a simple assault.
 The victim might suffer minor injuries, but there is no actual harm or significant trauma like broken bones and missing teeth.
-Typical penalties are awarded similar to second degree misdemeanor and may include a fine of up to $500 and from 60 days to 12 months incarceration.
+Typical penalties are awarded similar to second-degree misdemeanors and may include a fine of up to $500 and from 60 days to 12 months of incarceration.

 Assault can also be verbal, where the assailant causes mental, emotional, and psychological harm to the victim using oral communication.
 Typical penalties can range from a jail term of six months to a year for this misdemeanor charge.

 When the assailant intentionally touches or strikes the victim against their will and inflicts bodily injury, the offense is termed a battery.
 This offense carries penalties similar to a first-degree misdemeanor.
 If the defendant harms the victim or instigates an offensive act, the prosecutor can argue battery charges.